-In addition to California’s mandates, our security guards receive additional instruction and in-field training.
+In addition to California’s mandates, security guards at American Security Force receive additional instruction and in-field training.
 We believe our team of security professionals is the best available in Southern California.
 Because of that, we also pay our officers above the industry standard.
 We believe that compensating them well results in less turnover, more stability for our customers and more satisfied guards.

 The Bottom Line